JordanRogers99/Get-A-Job/README.md

 7. Distinguish between jobs they have seen and jobs they haven't, making the former invisible unless they specifically press a button that says otherwise.

 8. Create a filter menu where users can filter jobs by salary, experience level, location etc.

+9. Create an app for the site.

+10. Ensure that the app works well in mobile browsers.